14th International Architecture Biennale Exhibition: “Office US”

 01/05/1985

-Construction Innovation, Exterior ViewPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorThe main gate with checkered diagonal terrazzo surface made of cement and marble dust, ground to a polish.
-One of them was exhibited at the 14th International Architecture Biennale Exhibition: “Office US”.
+Construction Innovation, Exterior ViewPhotographer:Christopher Alexander/C.E.S., Iruma-shi, Saitama, JapanSource:DigitalCharacteristics:ColorDigitizedTwo views of the main gate wall with checkered diagonal terrazzo surface made of cement and marble dust, ground to a polish.
+One of them was exhibited at the 14th International Architecture Biennale Exhibition: “Office US” in 2014.

 -